-Adds an order by
+Adds an order by clause to the query.

-calls are additive.
-Meaning, additional orderBy
+orderBy calls are additive.
+Meaning, additional orderBy calls append to

 the existing order by clause.

-is supported in select queries on all dialects.
+orderBy is supported in select queries on all dialects.
 In MySQL, you can

-in update and delete queries.
+also use orderBy in update and delete queries.

 In a single call you can add a single column/expression or multiple columns/expressions.